Abstract of Assessment

 Tax Increment Financing

-The assessed values of the base and the increment for either a Downtown Development Authority (DDA) or an Urban Renewal Authority (URA) are listed for school districts and cities and towns within the tax increment financing area of the Schools and Cities and Towns pages.
+The assessed values of the base and the increment for either a Downtown Development Authority (DDA), an Urban Renewal Authority (URA), or a County Revitalization Authority (CRA), are listed for school districts and cities and towns within the tax increment financing area of the Schools and Cities and Towns pages.
+County Revitalization Authorities (CRA) plan areas do not include schools, cities and towns.
 A negative increment is listed as a zero.
 The total value for the TIF area(s) within each school district and municipality is the sum of the base and increment values.
 It is calculated by the automated abstract program and listed on the printed Cities and Towns TIF page and the School District TIF page of the abstract.
 Refer also to Chapter 12, Special Topics.

 Summary of Assessment Roll